 A No Contact Order is a formal directive issued by the College requiring parties to have no direct or indirect interaction, including but not limited to written or electronic communication (i.e. letters, social media, text messages, etc.), telephone, recordings, or third party contact (i.e. friends, family members, acquaintances, etc.).
 A No Contact Order remains in effect until it is officially removed in writing by the College.

 No Contact Orders differ from court imposed restraining/protective orders and do not guarantee that parties will avoid sightings, passing interactions or being in common location at the same time at a given time.

 Requesting a No Contact Order:

-A No Contact Order (NCO) may be issued after the submission of the No Contact Order Request Form is received by the Office of Community Standards.
+A No Contact Order (NCO) may be issued after a No Contact Order Request Form is received by the Office of Community Standards.
 NCOs may be issued for the following: harassment, threats, physical assault, stalking, domestic violence, dating violence, sexual assault, retaliation or intimidation, or other behavior as outlined in the Student Code of Conduct.

 The Office of Community Standards is not a confidential resource, in turn, it may forward any request(s) submitted to the appropriate office for outreach to the student(s).
 Offices, such as the campus advocacy services at the Counseling Center or the Office of Diversity and Compliance may perform outreach to the student(s) identified on any form.

 No Contact Orders (NCO) and Housing:

 - Per the Office of Community Engagement policy, if a No Contact Order is issued between roommates/suitemates/apartment-mates, both parties will be moved.
 There will be situations where certain accommodations or spacing issues will not allow for student moves to occur.
 The Office of Community Engagement will evaluate and decide the final outcome/relocation at its discretion.

 - The College’s Sexual Violence Prevention and Response policies and procedures (see Protection and Accommodations section) provides additional information pertaining to No Contact Orders in cases involving allegations of sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking under the policies directed by Title IX.